BlaineDev/431-classes-2022/class04/README.md

 We've got 62 responses, describing 55 of your favorite movies.
 Thanks!
 An initial data set of 159 films mentioned by students in 2020-2022 is in the **movies_2022-09-08** sheet on our Shared Drive.
 More to come.
 Movies mentioned by more than one student this year are:

 ![](movies_multiple.png)

+## What Should I Be Working On?

+1. Complete Lab 01 and submit to Canvas by its deadline: Monday 2022-09-12 at 9 PM.
+2. Read Spiegelhalter at least through Chapter 1.
+3. Ask questions (if you desire) through Campuswire or TA office hours.

 ## One Last Thing